The development of British democracy, The British constitution, The monarchy

 The monarchy:

-Queen Elizabeth II is the head of state of the UK.
-She is also the monarch or head of state for many countries in the Commonwealth.
+The monarch is the head of state of the UK.
+The monarch or head of state for many countries in the Commonwealth.
 The UK has a constitutional monarchy.
 This means that the king or queen does not rule the country but appoints the government, which the people have chosen in a democratic election.
-The monarch invites the leader of the party with the largest number of MPs or the leader of a coalition between more than one party, to become the Prime Minister.
+The monarch invites the leader of the party with the largest number of MPs, or the leader of a coalition between more than one party, to become the Prime Minister.
 The monarch has regular meetings with the Prime Minister and can advise, warn and encourage, but the decisions on government policies are made by the Prime Minister and cabinet.

-The Queen has reigned since her father’s death in 1952, and in 2012 she celebrated her Diamond Jubilee (60 years as queen).
-She is married to Prince Philip, the Duke of Edinburgh.
-Her eldest son, Prince Charles (the Prince of Wales), is the heir to the throne.
+Queen Elizabeth II reigned since her father’s death in 1952, and in 2012 she celebrated her Diamond Jubilee (60 years as queen).
+She died on September 8, 2022.
+She was married to Prince Philip.
+Her eldest son, Charles (King Charles III), is the current ruling monarch.
+Prince Edward, became the Duke of Edinburgh in 2023 on his 59th birthday by his eldest brother, King Charles III, who formerly held the title.

-The Queen has important ceremonial roles, such as the opening of the new parliamentary session each year.
-On this occasion the Queen makes a speech which summarises the government’s policies for the year ahead.
-All Acts of Parliament are made in her name.
+The monarch has important ceremonial roles, such as the opening of the new parliamentary session each year.
+On this occasion the King (or Queen) makes a speech which summarises the government’s policies for the year ahead.
+All Acts of Parliament are made in the Majesty's name.

-The Queen represents the UK to the rest of the world.
-She receives foreign ambassadors and high commissioners, entertains visiting heads of state, and makes state visits overseas in support of diplomatic and economic relationships with other counties.
+The monarch represents the UK to the rest of the world.
+The monarch receives foreign ambassadors and high commissioners, entertains visiting heads of state, and makes state visits overseas in support of diplomatic and economic relationships with other countries.

-The Queen has an important role in providing stability and continuity.
-While governments and Prime Ministers change regularly, the Queen continues as head of state.
-She provides a focus for national identity and pride, which was demonstrated through the celebrations of her Jubilee.
+The monarch has an important role in providing stability and continuity.
+While governments and Prime Ministers change regularly, the monarch continues as head of state.
+The monarch provides a focus for national identity and pride, which was demonstrated through the celebrations of the Queen Elizabeth's Jubilee

-The National Anthem of the UK is ‘God Save the Queen’.
-It is played at important national occasions and at events attended by the Queen or the Royal Family.
+The National Anthem of the UK is ‘God Save the King (or Queen)’.
+It is played at important national occasions and at events attended by the King (or Queen) or the Royal Family.
 The first verse is:

-New citizens swear or affirm loyalty to the Queen as part of the citizenship ceremony.
+New citizens swear or affirm loyalty to the King as part of the citizenship ceremony.

 Next Topic: System of Government